Blog

 • Category 2: also a negative test result, which includes some sort of non-cancerous finding like a benign calcification.

-• Category 3: a possibly benign scan but one which reveals a finding that suggests a follow-up image be taken, generally within the year.
+• Category 3: a possibly benign scan but one which reveals a finding that suggests a follow-up study be taken, generally at 6, 12 and 24 months.

-• Category 4: a suspicious finding which is not confirmed to be cancer.
-A biopsy is often recommended.
+• Category 4: a suspicious finding that is not confirmed to be cancer.
+A biopsy is recommended.

 • Category 5: these findings typically suggest cancer: a biopsy is strongly recommended.